IntuitiveHarmony/collaborativeGitFlow/README.md

 Essentially the `Require approvals` puts a restriction within gitHub that requires someone from your team to review code before it is merged with any protected branch.

 The lock doesn't allow any one to push changes to any protected branch from their local machine.  *i.e. `git push origin main` no longer works*

+If we try to push to `main` or `dev` we will get the following error:

 When this is complete we should have something that looks like this: